Blosc/python-blosc/RELEASING.rst

 Post-release actions
 --------------------

+* Make sure you are in the master branch.

 * Edit ``VERSION`` in master to increment the version to the next minor one (i.e. X.Y.Z --> X.Y.(Z+1).dev0).